ABOUT THE TREES

 The black gum is grown as an ornamental for its beautiful fall color and for its shiny, dark green leaves in summer.
 It’s also an excellent choice to support wildlife.
 The nectar from its flowers is prime feeding for bees and tupelo honey is highly prized.

-Live Oak
+Willow Oak

+This tree is a high-value wildlife tree for birds and mammals.
 It is a host plant for the larvae of the imperial moth, as well as numerous butterflies.